damphyr/gaudi/doc/STYLE.md

 Gaudi exposes the system configuration in a global variable called $configuration.

 We refer to $configuration **only** within tasks.
-No gaudi helper module or method with EVER access $configuration directly.
+No gaudi helper module or method should EVER access $configuration directly.
 The system configuration is always passed to the method as a parameter named system_config.

 ## Method parameters